European shares retreat after weak German data

 A fall in the shares of heavyweight stocks Total and Sanofi also pegged back European markets.

-French oil major Total fell 2 percent after it said its margins would be affected by a weak performance of its refining business.
-French pharmaceuticals group Sanofi also declined by 1.2 percent after it said adverse foreign exchange movements would affect its earnings.
+French oil major Total fell 1.4 percent after it said its margins would be affected by a weak performance of its refining business.
+French pharmaceuticals group Sanofi slipped 0.4 percent after it said adverse foreign exchange movements would affect its earnings.

-Last month, the ECB cut interest rates to a record low and last week ECB head Mario Draghi kept open the option of creating money, if needed.

 "The near-term still looks positive.
-Mario Draghi's speech last week is still keeping a risk-on scenario," Carlo Alberto de Casa, senior market analyst at online brokerage ActivTrades, said.
+Mario Draghi's speech last week is still keeping a risk-on scenario," said Carlo Alberto de Casa, senior market analyst at online brokerage ActivTrades.

 Europe bourses in 2014: link.reuters.com/pap87v